GIFTED AND TALENTED PROCEDURES

 “Those students who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in the local district and who require modification of their educational program if they are to achieve in accordance with their capabilities.”

 Mercer County Technical Schools (MCTS) offers the following gifted and talented program for learners:

-- Honors classes for recommended student’s grade 11 and 12.
+- Honors classes for recommended students grades 11 and 12.

-- Access to college courses for recommended students grade 9-12.
+- Access to college courses for recommended students grades 9-12.

-Identification processes do begin in ninth; however, identification may be deferred in the primary grades based on developmental readiness with programming provided through targeted enrichment of activities within the general education classroom.
+Identification processes do begin in ninth grade; however, identification may be deferred in the primary grades based on developmental readiness with programming provided through targeted enrichment of activities within the general education classroom.
 All candidates and their needs will be addressed on a case-by-case basis.
-All grades in our district (9-12) receive some form of services, support, and guidance from the building administration based on the students developmental needs.
-Some program components available in our schools are designed to meet the needs of students with exceptional strengths in specific area who may not meet the criteria for the general academic G&T programming.
-We do not have one gifted program in our district, but rather a variety of programming and services that can be adapted to meet a student's individual needs at a specific time.
-Also, differentiated instruction and project based learning allow for learners to be consistently challenged.
+All grades in our district (9-12) receive some form of services, support, and guidance from the building administration based on the student’s developmental needs.
+Some program components available in our schools are designed to meet the needs of students with exceptional strengths in a specific area who may not meet the criteria for the general academic Gifted and Talented programming.
+We do not have one gifted program in our district, but rather a variety of programming and services that can be adapted to meet a student’s individual needs at a specific time.
+Also, differentiated instruction and project-based learning allow for learners to be consistently challenged.

 Honors courses are offered in English.
 The material covered will be done so in greater depth and at an accelerated pace as compared to a regular course.
 Students must meet minimum requirements established by the district in order to be recommended for honors courses.

 - A grade of 90 or above in CP level courses, qualifies the student to appeal for admissions to an honors level course.

 - A grade of 85 or above in previous honors classes qualifies the student to automatically gain admission to the honors course.

 - Students may be required to submit a writing sample or other assessment where applicable.